Glenn Dawson

-Glenn V. Dawson is an American politician who served as a Democratic member of the Illinois House of Representatives from 1979-1980 and the Illinois Senate from 1980-1987.
+Glenn V. Dawson is an American politician who served as a Democratic member of the Illinois House of Representatives from 1979 to 1980 and the Illinois Senate from 1980 to 1987.

 Early life

 Dawson was born January 31, 1944, in Chicago.
 He attended Annunciata grade school and George Washington High School.
 He attended college at Calumet College of St. Joseph.
 He also attended the Chicago Marine Navigation School.
 He became a licensed Master and First Class Marine Pilot by the United States Coast Guard.

 Business career

 Dawson's business career has centered around maritime industries.
 In the 1980s, he owned Chicago Fleeting and Marine Repair Service, a firm which was later accused of inappropriately using public resources.
 Dawson owns Chicago Cruises Company, which operates the MV Chicago.
 In 2000, it was revealed that one of his companies was misrepresented as a female owned business, costing its contracts with the City of Chicago.
 As of 2013, he owns Dawson Marine Services.